sampsyo/cs6120/content/blog/2019-09-25-RecordTypes.md

 The goal was to design and implement record types (aka structs).
 We decided on immutable record types using a nominal type system.
 We initially planned to implement record type declaration (that are named), record type instantiation, and record type accessing, but later decided to additionally implement _with statements_ to improve usability.
 To achieve this, we made additions to the bril interpreter `brili.ts` as well as adding new types to the language definition in `bril.ts`.
 The following code will be provided in human-readable bril and semantic additions will be followed by their JSON representations as well.
 We upgrade the `bril2json` tool to allow translations from human-readable Bril into JSON.

+### Immutability
+We decided to make record types immutable as it is considered best practice to make value types immutable.
+One key reason is that mutation of a value type only changes that specific copy.
+This is morally equivalent to creating a new record as the other copies remain unchanged.
+Therefore, when thinking about values, it is logical to think of this new record as a different value, and thus, not a mutation at all.

 ### Declaring a Record Type
     type <record type name>  =
         {<field1 name> : <field1 type> ; <field2 name> : <field2 type> ; … };